whaakman/azure-docs.nl-nl/articles/sql-database/scripts/sql-database-sync-data-between-azure-onprem.md

 #Get Information from sync Agent
 #Confirm that your SQL Server was configured
 #Note the Database ID, you will use this as SqlServerDatabaseID for the next step.
-$SyncAgentInfo = Get-AzureRmSqlSyncAgentLinkedDatabase -ResourceGroupName $ResourceGroupName   `
+$SyncAgentInfo = Get-AzSqlSyncAgentLinkedDatabase -ResourceGroupName $ResourceGroupName   `
                               -ServerName  $ServerName  `
                               -SyncAgentName $SyncAgentName